ipqa-research/yaeos/doc/page/usage/eos/index.md

 A^r(n, V, T) = -\int_{\infty}^{V} \left(P - \frac{nRT}{V} \right) dV
 $$

-This summary is based on the emblematic book Thermodynamic Models: Fundamentals and Computational Aspects by Michael L. Michelsen and Jørgen M. Mollerup.
-This book is a must-read for anyone interested in the subject.
-To honor the masters of thermodynamics, we will use their notation, which is as follows:

-$$
-\frac{A^r(n, V, T)}{RT} = F
-$$

-\(F\) is the reduced residual Helmholtz free energy.

 We are ready to go now.
 We leave an example of how to instantiate a Peng-Robinson EOS model in the next code block if you want to start evaluating properties right away.